How does

 Member of the European Parliament

-President of the SME Europe
+President of SME Europe

 Bendt Bendtsen